-The School Board has a prohibition against discrimination and harassment based on age, sex, race, color, ethnic or national origin, religion, marital status, disability, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other basis prohibited by law.
-The Board shall maintain an educational and work environment free from all forms of discrimination and harassment, which includes Title IX, which prohibits all forms of sex discrimination and unwelcomed sexual conduct.
-Students are encouraged to promptly report incidents of discriminatory or harassing conduct to their principal or the Office of Civil Rights Compliance (CRC), so that the conduct can be addressed before it becomes severe, pervasive, and persistent.
-For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights..
-The School Board has also adopted a policy Against Bullying and Harassment with Bullying defined by state law as systematically and chronically inflicting physical harm or psychological distress on one or more students.
+The School Board has a prohibition against discrimination/harassment based on sex, race, color, ethnic or national origin, citizenship status, religion, marital status, disability, genetic information, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other basis prohibited by law.
+Students are encouraged to promptly report incidents of discriminatory or harassing conduct to the Principal or the Office of Civil Rights Compliance (CRC), so that the conduct can be addressed before it becomes severe, pervasive, or persistent.
+The School Board has also adopted a policy against Bullying and Harassment with Bullying defined by state law as systematically and chronically inflicting physical harm or psychological distress on one or more students.
 Complaints of bullying should be reported to the principal promptly.
 MAST has a zero-tolerance policy for bullying, discriminatory or harassing conduct.
 Parents, please speak with your child about the importance of respecting others and displaying kindness.
 For bullying, discriminatory, or harassing conduct, the M-DCPS Code of Student Conduct and the MAST Academy Magnet Agreement will be used to guide the disciplinary actions up to and including immediate withdrawal from MAST Academy.